ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 Allows for the creation, deletion, and selection of full meshes.

 ### Sculpt Mode
-Brushes can modify meshes in various ways, such as
+Brushes can modify meshes in various ways, such as enlarging details.